hoium/pi-dash/README.md

 # pi-dash

-Provision Raspberry Pi to Display a Dashboard
+> Provision Raspberry Pi to Display a Web Dashboard

 ## Requirements